webqit/oohtml/README.md

 ## Motivation

 The web has generally outgrown HTML's idea of a monolith architecture which has held to the document as the unit of abstraction for scripts, style sheets, and element identifiers (the `id` attribute, and in some scenarios, the `name` attribute).
-You realize that while you're trying to *model things* in markup and are thinking in objects, components, logical building blocks, reusable units of abstraction - as we have of things like [Vue's SFC](https://vuejs.org/api/sfc-spec.html), [Svelte component format](https://svelte.dev/docs#component-format-script), [11ty's WebC](https://www.11ty.dev/docs/languages/webc/#css-and-js-(bundler-mode)) - the language for the job is posing a "per document" constraint!

-As a consequence, much of this oldish monolith-oriented language by design don't come any useful beyond the global scope in the modern application architecture; **scripts, style sheets and standard identifiers just don't participate in UI modular architectures**!
-But they're also not harmless!
-In fact, **it is the sheer global forces that these things constitute that makes it extremely difficult to write even basic modular, reusable markup**!
-Until we move away from the global scope, **the amount of precision and coordination that must happen at the global level in the typical web page is just too unrealistic without tooling**!
-UI development may forever invite undue tooling!
+Whereas you're trying to *model things* in markup and are thinking in objects, components, logical building blocks, reusable units of abstraction - as we have of things like [Vue's SFC](https://vuejs.org/api/sfc-spec.html), [Svelte component format](https://svelte.dev/docs#component-format-script), [11ty's WebC](https://www.11ty.dev/docs/languages/webc/#css-and-js-(bundler-mode)) - the language for the job is imposing a global namespace constraint!
+With all of scripts, style sheets and standard identifiers being "unuseable" beyond the global scope, and in fact, tied to the document, **the amount of precision and coordination that must happen at the global level in the typical web page is just too unrealistic to achieve by hand**!
+This is one more thing that retains undue tooling in the modern application development story!

-We need a new standards work that will coexist with seemingly related efforts like Web Components to address the language-level problems that cause all the community-based wizardry around *naming things*, *containing styles*, *containing scripts*, and *reusing things* to proliferate!
-HTML's vocabulary will need to be extended, and much of its "per document" constraints will need to be relaxed!
-New APIs that provide an upgrade path from markup to JavaScript will need to be factored in!
+This project is a proposal for a new standards work that revisits much of the oldish monolith-oriented constraints in HTML that cause all the community-based wizardry around a *component* architecture to proliferate!

 └ [See more in the introductory blog post](https://dev.to/oxharris/the-web-native-equations-1fragment1p-temp-slug-6661657?preview=ba70ad2c17f05b5761bc74516dbde8c9eff8b581a0420d87334fd9ef6bab9d6e6d3ab6aaf3fe02542bb9e7250d0a88a6df91dae40919aabcc9a07320)<sup>draft</sup>